Forgot password

 • Platform: Nintendo 3DS

-Generation 3 of Pokémon is where things really began to change for the franchise.
-The graphics improved, and the game finally saw a truly expanded Pokédex.
-The Hoenn region was also headlined by arguably the three strongest starters to date: Treecko, Mudkip, and Torchic.
+Gen III of Pokémon is where things began to change for the franchise.
+The graphics improved, and the game finally saw an expanded Pokédex.
+The Hoenn region was also headlined by arguably the three strongest Starters in the franchise: Treecko, Mudkip, and Torchic.

 All three Pokémon were viable by the end of their evolutions, making them a huge hit with fans.
-Torchic and Mudkip were considered the better starters due to their overall move sets and final type combinations.
+Torchic and Mudkip were considered the better Starters due to their overall move sets and final type combinations.
+Again, the Grass-type starter, Treecko, did fall short, but its overall design reigns as one of the more substantial Grass choices.

 Generation 4: Turtwig, Piplup, Chimchar